 Most items within The Library of Things Collection are eligible for holds.
 However, no holds are available for Explore Passes, Rokus, puzzles, and most Wi-Fi Hotspots.
 If any issues arise with the hold policy, the Library Director will have final discretion.

 Most items within the Library of Things Collection are limited to a 7-day checkout period.
-Exceptions are Explore Passes (3-day checkout period) and Rokus (14-day checkout period).
+Exceptions are Explore Passes (various checkout periods) and Rokus (14-day checkout period).

 There are renewals allowed for most Library of Things items, with the exception of Explore Passes, Rokus, and Wi-Fi Hotspots.